Things to do on Penguin Island 2023 Guide – Local’s exclusive insight

 The season runs from the middle of September until Western Australia Day (the first Monday of June).
 The island is then closed for the penguin breeding season.

 It is also closed on Christmas Day and when there is bad weather (this will be updated on their website homepage).

 Penguin Island Entrance Fee

 The only safe way to Penguin Island is by ferry.
-You can buy return ferry tickets which include the entrance fee to the Discovery Centre.
+You can buy return ferry tickets which include the entrance fee to the Discovery Centre on the island.

 All pricing includes a A$10 Marine Park Levy.